MaciejPowierza/COTRA/README.md

 # Modules description
+**main.R**: user interface to communicate with the pipeline via the parameter setting;

 **00_setup.R**: configuration of the working environment.
 Installing necessary packages, if needed;

 **01_io.R**: reading in the input data in a tabular form;